 We hope that when dealing with our firm you do not experience any problems.
 If you do feel unhappy with the standard of service and wish to make a complaint, we adopt the following procedure to enable us to deal with your complaint as quickly and efficiently as possible:

 You should first raise any concerns with the person dealing with your matter.
-If the matter cannot be resolved, your concerns shall be reported to the firms Practice Manager.
+If the matter cannot be resolved, your concerns shall be reported to the firms Practice Manager by the person dealing with your matter, or alternatively you can contact our Practice Manager direct.

 The Practice Manager shall acknowledge you have raised concerns and shall contact you, to discuss your complaint and try to identify what we can do to resolve your concerns.
 The Practice Manager will also provide you with a copy of this procedure.